 There are different ways to create a hole using a laser.
 These are classified according to the movement of the laser beam relative to the workpiece.
 Each technique has its advantages and disadvantages.

 In this type of laser drilling, a single laser pulse with high energy is used to create a hole.
-This single beam laser is focused on a single location until the material melts layer by layer.
-The melting process is done efficiently and in a short amount of time which makes this process desirable in producing multiple holes quickly.
+This single beam laser focuses on a single location until the material melts layer by layer.
+The melting process is done efficiently and in a short amount of time, which makes this process desirable to produce multiple holes quickly.

 In percussion drilling, the laser beam diameter is the same as the hole diameter.
-Comparing it with single-shot drilling, instead of using a single laser pulse, successive low-energy pulses are used to remove material.
-These repeating pulses eventually penetrate the material which takes about 4 to 20 pulses depending on the depth of the material and laser beam properties.
-This process is also completed quickly which makes it effective in working with thick materials and producing multiple holes in a short amount of time.
+To compare it to single-shot drilling, successive low-energy pulses are used to remove material instead of using a single laser pulse.
+These repeating pulses eventually penetrate the material, which takes about 4 to 20 pulses depending on the depth of the material and laser beam properties.
+This process is also completed quickly, which makes it effective in working with thick materials and producing multiple holes in a short amount of time.

 In trepan laser drilling, the laser beam spot size is significantly smaller than the hole size.
-When an initial hole is made, the laser beam is then traversed around the hole, expanding the drilled hole size into the desired diameter.
-This is done to drill large holes efficiently than single-shot and percussion drilling.
+When an initial hole is made, the laser beam then traverses around the hole, expanding the drilled hole size into the desired diameter.
+This is done to drill large holes more efficiently than single-shot and percussion drilling.
 Trepan drilling is slower but can produce holes with better metallurgy and geometry.

 Like trepan drilling, this type uses a moving laser beam to drill through a material.
 However, it does not require an initial hole.
 In this method, the laser beam is rotated relative to the workpiece.
 The laser beam‘s rotation is similar to that of a conventional drill bit.
 Rotation is achieved by a spinning dove prism or other optic systems rotated by a high-speed motor.
 The quality of the hole produced is comparable to holes made by trepan drilling.

-In this setup, the laser cutter is stationary while the material surface is moving.
+In this setup, the laser cutter is stationary while the material surface moves.
 Since no movement from the laser is required, the optics system is simpler than other configurations.
 However, this is slower than other methods and is usually limited to cutting flat materials.

-This setup is the opposite of the moving material.
-Flying optics involves a stationary material and a movable laser cutter.
-Since the laser is moving constantly, the laser beam length must be adjusted constantly as well because of the divergence of the laser beam.
+This setup is the opposite of the moving material configuration.
+The flying optics system involves a stationary material and a movable laser cutter.
+Since the laser is constantly moving, the laser beam length must be adjusted constantly as well because of the divergence of the laser beam.
 Greater divergence produces a poorer quality of cut.
 To mitigate this, re-collimating optics and adaptive mirror control are used.
-This setup is the fastest among the three since the movement of the mirrors is easier to control.
+This setup is the fastest of the three since the movement of the mirrors is easier to control.

 Laser marking is the process of creating marks using lasers by cutting the surface of the workpiece at a shallow depth or by inducing chemical changes through burning, melting, ablation, polymerization, and so forth.
-Like laser cutting and laser drilling, laser marking has the advantage of being a non-contact process.
+Like laser cutting and laser drilling, laser marking can be a non-contact process.
 Issues of tool wear and unwanted work hardening on the surface of the workpiece are eliminated.
-Moreover, laser marking does not use inks which is an advantage over traditional printing.
+Moreover, laser marking does not use inks, an advantage over traditional printing.
 Different types of laser marking processes are summarized below.

-This process involves removing specific regions of the layer of coating previously applied on the surface of the workpiece.
+This process involves removing specific regions of the coating layer previously applied on the surface of the workpiece.
 The workpiece has a different contrast from the coating which makes the regions removed significantly visible.
 Materials for this type of laser marking are special films and coated metals.

-This is a type of laser marking where the surface is cut at the desired depth.
-The cut is made usually by laser vaporization process.
+This is a laser marking where the surface is cut at the desired depth.
+The cut is usually made by the laser vaporization process.
 The main advantage of this method is that it can be done at high speeds.

 This is done by fusing additional pigmented materials such as glass powders or crushed metal oxides on the surface of the workpiece.
-The materials are fused by the heat applied by the laser.
+The heat applied by the laser fuses the materials.

 This process involves heating specific regions using a laser.
 The heat applied by the laser causes the metal to oxidize producing different colors such as black, yellow, red, and green.